blog-dovydasvenckus/blog/_posts/2017-10-08-java-9-features.md

 In this example, we have defined budgeting module that exposes only classes from `com.dovydasvenckus.budget` package.
-Exposed package children are not exposed, for example classes in `com.dovydasvenckus.budget.helper` package won't be exposed to modules that import it.
+Exposed package children are not exposed, for example, classes in `com.dovydasvenckus.budget.helper` package won't be exposed to modules that import it.

 In this example, I have also defined dependency our budget module depends on ledger module.
 Ledger module exposes only classes in `com.dovydasvenckus.ledger` package.

-Also JDK was modularized with this release, using **jlink** tool you can create minimal JRE, that will be deployed with your application.
+Also, JDK was modularized with this release, using **jlink** tool you can create minimal JRE, that will be deployed with your application.
 If your application does not require java.sql module you can make JRE that won't include it.
 It makes sense to deploy lightweight JRE on embedded devices or when we are using